-The top two things we recommend for all new members are attend a DSA 101, and join the Neighborhood Solidarity Network.
+The top two things we recommend for all new members are attend a DSA 101, and read our Member Handbook.
 DSA 101 is a two-hour presentation and discussion about what DSA is, our structure, theory of change and politics, and how to be more involved.

 Here are few things we recommend for new members.
 You can find all of these and more on our site’s calendar.

 - Do the work!
 Attend a canvas, phone-bank, or picket line/protest support.
 We provide training and guidance!